 For both categories of projects, the maximum duration (eligibility period) is 48 months.

-- transnational mobility of artists and professionals as well as transnational circulation and promotion of cultural and creative works;
+- Promote the transnational mobility of artists and culture professionals; transnational circulation of cultural and creative works; promotion of cultural exchanges; intercultural dialogue and understanding for cultural diversity and social inclusion

-If you are developing or thinking of developing an application for Support for European Cooperation Projects there are resources and information that you can use to help you prepare.
+If you are preparing an application for Support for European Cooperation Projects there are resources and information that you can use to help you prepare.

 - Contact us at email@example.com to discuss your idea and to get further information and advice.